Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 To convert NOK to your currency (let's say EUR – Euro) with up-to-date exchange rates, use the Wise Currency Converter tool.

-The following Telia Mobil Kontant Ladepakker are available, which can be activated on the Telia Påfyll app:
+Kontantkortis can be activated on the Telia Påfyll app:

-Datapakker (Data Packages) – Telia Norway
+Datapakker/Data packages – Telia Norway

 EU Roaming – Telia Norway